 For those leaving racks for all three days, to be eligible for the drawing, whitetail antlers need a minimum gross score of 140.
 Shed antlers are not eligible, but bear skulls and moose and elk antlers are eligible.
-One entry is allowed from hunters who harvested their animals in Minnesota.
-The drawing will be held at 1 p.m. at the Outdoor News booth.
+The drawing will be held at 2 p.m. at the Outdoor News booth.

 Staffers from the Minnesota Official Measurers will be on hand scoring antlers all three days of the Classic.
 The scoring office will open early each day of the show - Friday at 10 a.m., Saturday at 8 a.m., and Sunday at 9 a.m. (note Daylight Savings Time begins on Sunday, March 11.)
 Trophies that the MOM staff scores also can be entered into the organization's state recordbook, "Big Game Records of Minnesota."